sebi06/napari-czann-segment/README.md

 ![Napari - Simple Grain Size Analysis](https://github.com/sebi06/napari-czann-segment/raw/main/readme_images/grainsize_czann_napari.png)

 ### Remarks

+> **IMPORTANT**: Currently the plugin only supports using models trained on a **single channel** image.
+Therefore make sure that during the training on [APEER] or somewhere else the correct inputs images are used.
+> It is quite simple to train an single RGB image, which actually has three channels, load this image in [napari] and notice only then that the model will not work, because the image will 3 channels inside [napari].

 - Only the CPU will be used for the inference using the ONNX runtime for the [ONNX-CPU] runtime
 - GPUs are not supported yet and will require [ONNX-GPU] runtime